-Most business owners learn the important stuff on the job.
-So what's the value of a degree if you know you want to set up your own business?
-Rachel Miller asks three successful entrepreneurs and a leading enterprise expert at Plymouth University.
+Most owners learn from practical experience, so what's the value of a degree if you want to set up your own business?
+Rachel Miller asks three entrepreneurs and an enterprise expert from Plymouth University

-After all, many of the UK’s most well-known entrepreneurs are not graduates — Peter Jones, Theo Paphitis, Duncan Bannatyne, Hilary Devey, Richard Branson and Alan Sugar to name a few.
+With university fees and costs so high, might young people be better advised to skip university altogether?
+After all, many of the UK’s most successful entrepreneurs aren't graduates, including Peter Jones, Theo Paphitis, Duncan Bannatyne, Hilary Devey, Richard Branson and Alan Sugar, to name a few.

 Simon Dolan, SJD Accountancy

-“I think a degree can actually be a hindrance — the further you go in education, the more narrowly defined you become, until you've almost got blinkers on.
-By the time you graduate, you have invested so much of your life in one area and amassed a wealth of knowledge so it's hard to imagine not doing something with that.
-I think it limits your horizons.
+"A degree can be a hindrance.
+The further you go in education, the more narrowly defined you become.
+Come graduation, you've invested so much of your life in one area and amassed a wealth of knowledge so it's hard to imagine not doing something with that.

-With business courses, you tend to get a bit of law, a bit of accounting and a bit of marketing.
-But running a business is very simple, it's about selling something that you have bought for more than you paid for it.
-You can bring in those other skills as you need them — but you can't bring in get up and go.
+With business courses, you tend to get a bit of law, some accounting, some marketing, etc, but running a business is simple, it's about selling something for more than you paid for it.
+You can buy in other skills – but you can't bring in get up and go.

-I wouldn't encourage anyone to set up a business before they’ve had some experience of the workplace.
-You can learn a lot from working for any type of company, big or small.
-When you start working – whether it’s in an office or flipping burgers – you quickly pick up what's expected of you in the workplace.
-It doesn't really matter what you do, every job involves selling something to someone.
-You don't have to be a prima donna about the type of work you do, all experience is valuable.
+I wouldn't encourage setting up a business before gaining some workplace.
+You can learn a lot from working for others.
+When you start working – whether in an office or flipping burgers – you quickly pick up what's expected of you.
+It doesn't really matter what you do, every job involves selling something.
+You don't have to be a prima donna about the work you do – all experience is valuable.

-Do you need an amazing idea to get started?
-Very few businesses actually make money from an original idea.
-People point to innovative companies like Google and Apple but the vast majority of companies do mundane things well.
+Very few businesses make money from an original idea.
+People point to innovative companies such as Google and Apple, but most companies do mundane things well.
 When I started my business I modelled it on another firm – but I did it better."